UltraMessaging/msg_id_histo/README.md

 1 - Gwd-7136-1: Ultra Messaging Gateway version 6.15
 1 - Gwd-7136-2: UMP 6.15 [UMP-6.15] [64-bit] Build: Oct 22 2022, 01:54:29 ( DEBUG license LBT-RM LBT-RU LBT-IPC LBT-SMX ) WC[PCRE 7.4 2007-09-21, regex, appcb] HRT[gettimeofday()]
 ````

+Notice the line "[2023-06-22 18:07:22.941700] [emergency] FATAL: failed assertion..."
+The tool is not able to find a message ID in that line, so it prints it before
+printing message counts.

 ## Repeat Count